-These sentiments were echoed by Samuel Seeff, chairman of the Seeff property group, who said that the cut will provide much needed stimulation for the market and, after a very flat 2017, will hopefully be an energy boost to encourage buyers and investors.
+Samuel Seeff, chairman of the group said the cut will provide much needed stimulation for the property market and, after a very flat 2017, will hopefully be an energy boost to encourage buyers and investors.

-Although the rate cut was largely expected, Seeff said that it is a welcome reprieve for consumers and property owners who face higher living costs due to the 1% VAT hike taking effect on the 1st April.
+Although the rate cut was largely expected, Seeff said that it is a welcome reprieve for consumers and property owners who face higher living costs due to the 1% VAT hike taking effect on 1 April.